Happy Chinese New Year 2026 card with a horse design on a red background

 What is Lunar New Year?

-Lunar New Year marks the beginning of a new year on the lunar calendar, which is based on moon phases rather than the solar calendar.
-This cultural event often includes family gatherings, prayers, festive meals, and symbolic customs to usher in good luck.
+Lunar New Year celebrates the start of a new year on the lunar calendar, which follows the moon’s phases rather than the solar cycle.
+This cherished festival is filled with family reunions, prayers, festive meals, and traditions that invite good fortune.

 who-celebrates-lunar-new-year